askbow/askbow.github.io/_posts/2018-08-11-how-to-safely-transform-a-routing-domain.markdown

 The script I wrote to wrangle this task is on GitHub: [https://github.com/askbow/networking-tools/blob/master/routep.py](https://github.com/askbow/networking-tools/blob/master/routep.py)

+> Note: this is an old post; I wrote this script before TextFSM came to my attention; the script essentially implements a single-purpose finite-state-machine to parse text input ("screen-scraping").
+> Nowadays, just use TextFSM.

 The basic idea of the script is this:

 1. load show ip route output from file